piotrczubak98/guessing_game/README.md

-# react-memo
+# Guessing-game

-Simple memory game
+Simple guessing game to test your memory.

 ## Requirements